 Come summer and most of us conjure up dreadful images of the sun bearing down on us and making our life miserable.
 But, is summer only about unbearable heat and nothing else?
 Not really, for summer also brings along with it the 'king of fruits' — yes, everyone's favourite and the divinely delicious mango.

-But, while enjoying the goodness of mango, have you ever wondered about the importance of mango tree, useful parts of mango tree and uses of mango tree?
+But, while enjoying the health benefits of mango, have you ever wondered about the importance of mango tree, useful parts of mango tree and uses of mango tree?

-So, how did this tree and its fruit come to occupy such an important place in our lives?
-Let's read on to find out more information about mango tree, the uses of mango tree and useful parts of mango tree.
+So, how did the mango tree and its fruit come to occupy such an important place in our lives?
+Let's read on to find more information about mango tree, the uses of mango tree and useful parts of mango tree.

 The history of the mango tree can be traced back to the bronze age, or almost 4,000 years ago.
 Originally, a native of southern Asia, especially eastern India, the mango tree was introduced to southeast Asian countries by Buddhist monks.
-Later, it was brought to Africa by the Portuguese, from where it spread across the world.
+Later, it was brought to Africa by the Portuguese, from where the mango tree spread across the world.